 I can tell that Christmas is right around the corner not just because all the stores are starting to set up their displays – and are already selling artificial Christmas trees.
 But, because I have started receiving emails asking for ideas to celebrate the holidays when you have very little money.
 Instead of responding to each one individually I thought I would share some ideas here.

-As a mother I know the desire to create magical experiences where the memories will last my children’s lifetime!
-Not having the money to be able to provide a Christmas experience (Yes, that means more than just gifts) would be stressful, but all is not lost – I promise that with a little creativity and some planning – you have have the best Christmas ever!
+As a mother, I know the desire to create magical experiences where the memories will last my children’s lifetime!
+Not having the money to be able to provide a Christmas experience (Yes, that means more than just gifts) would be stressful, but all is not lost – I promise that with a little creativity and some planning – you can have the best Christmas ever!

 Note- Let me just take a second to say this before I get a million messages – YES, I know that the Holidays are about so much more than gifts… I get that.
 However, that does not mean the desire to give and receive presents goes away – simply because you cannot afford it.

-- Presentation can make a HUGE difference.
-Maybe there are only two or three presents under the tree, but when wrapped and decorated beautifully everything seems more exciting.
+- The presentation can make a HUGE difference.
+Maybe there are only two or three presents under the tree, but when wrapped and decorated beautifully – everything seems more exciting.
 I love how these gifts look, and it is so inexpensive!
 Brown craft paper – plain red ribbon and a marker!

 - Wrap EVERYTHING!
 Seriously.
 Unwrapping the presents is thrilling.
 Especially for younger kids.

 - Growing up every.single.item was wrapped.
 Everything in our stocking and every gift.

 - When Scott and I started dating, he thought that wrapping stocking stuffers was insane.
 It is not.
 It makes Christmas morning last longer – and it is fun!

 - If you bought a 4 pack of lip gloss or matchbox cars from the dollar store open up the package and wrap each item individually.
 You just went from one present to four.